New York Today: The Latest on the Snowstorm

 Good morning on this snowy Thursday.

-winter storm warning is in effect until 1 a.m. on Friday.
+A winter storm warning is in effect until 1 a.m. on Friday.
 Expect six to ten inches of snow, strong winds and temperatures below freezing.
 (A coastal flood advisory is also in effect until noon for waterside areas in southern Queens and Staten Island.)

 As of 7 a.m., one inch of snow had fallen in Central Park, according to the National Weather Service, and parts of Long Island are already seeing more than an inch.